kevinrfoster/ecob2000_lab7/README.md

 choose to consider traditional pairs, where a man and woman are married and he is placed as householder (in the olden days, would be called ‘head of household’).
 I’ll create a dummy variable for if the man is more than 5 years older than the woman.
-You can pick a different number than 5!
+You ~~can~~ should pick a different number than 5!

 ``` r
 trad_data <- acs2021_couples %>% filter( (SEX == "Female") & (h_sex == "Male") )